openshift/geard/README.md

 The API records the effect of this call as a unit file on disk for systemd that can, with no extra input from a client, result in a started process.
 The API then returns success and streams the logs to the client.
 A client *may* disconnect at this point, without interrupting the operation.
 A client may then begin wiring together this process with other processes in the system immediately with the explicit understanding that the endpoints being wired may not yet be available.

 In general, systems wired together this way already need to deal with uncertainty of network connectivity and potential startup races.
 The API design formalizes that behavior - it is expected that the components "heal" by waiting for their dependencies to become available.
 Where possible, the host system will attempt to offer blocking behavior on a per unit basis that allows the logic of the system to be distributed.
-In some cases, like TCP and HTTP proxy load balancing, those systems already have mechanisms to tolerate components that are not yet available.
+In some cases, like TCP and HTTP proxy load balancing, those systems already have mechanisms to tolerate components that may not be started.

 Disk Structure